Take a deep breath, it's Stress Awareness Month

 Get enough sleep

-The average adult should have between seven and eight hours sleep.
-Making sure that your body is well rested is crucial for your nervous system and overall wellbeing.
+The average adult should have between seven and eight hours of sleep.
+Making sure that your body is well-rested is crucial for your nervous system and overall well-being.
 You’ll be more likely to function and process stressful situations if you’re recharged and ready to take on the day.

 Take a break

 Sometimes, the best thing you can do is take your mind off the stress and take a break.
-Of course this is dependent on your situation, don’t run away from all of your problems!
+Of course, this is dependent on your situation, don’t run away from all of your problems!
 But, if what’s stressing you out can wait, it can wait.
-Going away for a weekend and stepping away from the hustle and bustle of day to day life not only means you can relax for a while, but it also means you’ll have a fresh look on your stressful situation when you return.
+Going away for a weekend and stepping away from the hustle and bustle of day-to-day life not only means you can relax for a while, but it also means you’ll have a fresh look at your stressful situation when you return.

 Useful resources